eclectifyTutorials/YT_Tutorial_Pkg_Google_Fonts/README.md

-# YT_Tutorial_Pkg_Google_Fonts
+# Code For Youtube Tutorial on using Flutter Package *google_fonts*
-Code for the Youtube tutorial (https://youtu.be/5AgCs4dzDek) on how to use the Flutter library google_fonts
+Code for the Youtube tutorial (https://youtu.be/eeCfFsCDxOE) on how to use the Flutter library google_fonts